-This week we chat to Cathy from Mummy Travels about her favourite family holiday in Asia – Inle Lake, Burma.
+Cathy from Mummy Travels about her favourite holiday destination in Asia for family travel – Inle Lake, Burma.
 Have you considered travelling to Inle Lake with kids?

 This is a place we travelled to 5 years ago (pre-kids) and I remember thinking at the time how difficult it would be to travel around Burma with young kids in tow.
 Surely the lack of infrastructure would make it too challenging?
 I remember a lot of long waits at bus stops (sometimes 4 hours) and terrible road and rail conditions.
 It’s very much a cultural destination with few beach resorts and obvious kids entertainment.
 And is it just too off the beaten track?